 He rabbits round the circumstance

-Circumstance, the inspector’s word
+Circumstance, the inspector’s word,

-For Annie Chapman’s mauling
+for Annie Chapman’s mauling

 But you see, Moss, what I’d done was in pursuit of right.
 I am not the author of this method, and it has been used.
-Yes, when it all began, I’d thought they had got it wrong about the stabbings—the ordinary knife violence, I’d have said, of a poor district.
+Yes, when it all began, I’d thought they had got it wrong about the stabbings—the ordinary knife violence, I should have said, of a poor district.
 They would lead themselves astray, the metropolitan police, putting stock in propinquity, and never gather proper evidence.
-The first day of October, I’d learned there had been a third found in the same circumstance (as the others like my own).
-And to think we had made a careful photograph of Wake in his coffin; before we had allowed his step-father to remove him.
+The first day of October, I’d learnt there had been a third found in the same circumstance (as the others like my own).
+And to think we had made a careful photograph of Wake in his coffin, before we had allowed his stepfather to remove him.
 In the event, you understand, of some new transgression’s coming to light.
 Howitt was not a physician, of course.
 But yet, the prussic acid was his supplying.
 He kept a number of things, in his shipboard surgery.
 I had nothing to give Sir Charles but my recollection of his face.

 ‘Liddie, sir,’ she says, ‘née Watts.
 That was it, my name.’

 De Clieux rises from his chair and bows.